Schnitger organ (Hamburg): New build by Schnitger in 1693

 Arp Schnitger used the existing instrument and kept 27 of the stops (including some of the oldest pipes of the original 1516 organ) for his project.
 Schnitger built the rest of the stops himself.
 He then expanded the four-manual instrument to 60 stops.
 Despite the advice of one of the most prominent organists at the church of St. Katharinen in Hamburg, Johann Adam Reincken, Schnitger installed both a Principal 32' and Posaune 32' into the pedal.
 This brought a tremendous prestige factor to the instrument.
 The total costs for this project was 29.108 Marks.
 The different divisions have the following (German) names: Werck (Hauptwerk), Rückpositiv, Oberpositiv, Brustpositiv and Pedal.
 The prospect of the Schnitger organ in St. Jacobi is the largest existing example of the so-called "Hamburg Prospects": those having many-tiered divisional structures that was developed by the organ builder family Scherer in Hamburg around 1600.
 Typical for these fronts are the symmetrical case with the large pedal towers at each side and the staggered arrangement of the manual divisions, although the Oberpositiv did not appear in these frontal prospects.
-Instead, it was located in a higher position behind the Great (having no back panel).
+Instead, it was located in a higher position behind the Werck (having no back panel).
 The directness of the sound is in part created by the wide downward shaping arches of the building.
 These create excellent acoustics.
 The figures on the prospect were cut by Christian Precht and belong to his latest known works.

 In 1720, Johann Sebastian Bach applied for the position of organist at St. Jacobi.
 However Bach, despite being a famed organist, did not get the position.
 Instead it was awarded to Johann Joachim Heitmann, who was able to pay the required high sum of 4000 Mark into the church fund and also marrying the pastor's daughter.

 In the records of Johann Mattheson we find part of a rather severe sermon by the pastor of St. Jacobi at the time, Erdmann Neumeister: "He believed with certainty that – if one of the angels were to descend from heaven and, wanting to become an organist of St. Jacobi, played divinely – but if this angel from Bethlehem had no money, they would simply have to fly away again."

 It is confirmed that Bach also played the organ in the neighbouring church of St. Katharinen.
 Apparently the condition of the St. Jacobi instrument was (temporarily) not very good.
 He therefore left before playing the official audition for the post.

 The disposition of 1721 was notated by organbuilder Otto Diedrich Richborn: